nolazybits/als/src/content/what_is_it/alternative_treatments.md

  # css_class = ""
 +++

-Although the western medicine tells us this is incurable and terminal, there are many alternative medecine that could prove successful.
+Although the western medicine tells us this is incurable and terminal, there are many alternative treatments that could prove successful.
 Many scientific articles are available on the web that will help nurture your hope.
-There is actually one [website](http://alsuntangled.com/completed.html) [^2] that has been created by a neurologist (and working with another 10) to fact check those alternative and rate them using [their defined scale](https://www.tandfonline.com/doi/full/10.3109/21678421.2014.987476) [^3].
+There is actually one [website](http://alsuntangled.com/completed.html) [^2] that has been created by a neurologist (and working with a team of many) to fact check those alternatives and rate them using [their defined scale](https://www.tandfonline.com/doi/full/10.3109/21678421.2014.987476) [^3].

 There is a [full section](/alternative-treatments/) on our site dedicated to those alternative treatments, how they work and links to the scientific papers.